alexreinert/piVCCU/README.md

 * Supported Single Board Computer
   * Raspberry Pi 2 or 3 running Raspbian Jessie or Stretch
   * Asus Tinkerboard running Armbian with Mainline kernel
-  * Orange Pi One, 2, Lite, Plus, Plus 2, Plus 2E, PC, PC Plus running Armbian with Mainline kernel (Experimental)
+  * Orange Pi Zero, One, 2, Lite, Plus, Plus 2, Plus 2E, PC, PC Plus, R1 running Armbian with Mainline kernel

     :warning: WARNING: Some models of the Orange Pi have a rotated GPIO socket.
 See [Manual installation instructions](docs/setup/orangepi.md) for more information.
 * Properly installed HM-MOD-RPI-PCB